bear-evans/CLI-README-Generator/README.md

 There are currently no specific testing procedures to run.

+## Questions

+If you have any questions about this project, you can contact me via [email](bear-evans@outlook.com) or visit my [Github](https://github.com/bear-evans/) for issues and bug tracking.

 ## License

-This project is licensed under the terms of the MIT license.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).